Abrus precatorius

 Abrus precatorius, commonly known as jequirity bean or rosary pea, is a herbaceous flowering plant in the bean family Fabaceae.
 It is a slender, perennial climber with long, pinnate-leafleted leaves that twines around trees, shrubs, and hedges.

 The plant is best known for its seeds, which are used as beads and in percussion instruments, and which are toxic because of the presence of abrin.
 Ingestion of a single seed, well chewed, can be fatal to both adults and children.
 The plant is native to Asia and Australia.
 It has a tendency to become weedy and invasive where it has been introduced.

 Names

-Abrus precatorius is commonly known as jequirity, Crab's eye, or rosary pea, paternoster pea, love pea, precatory pea or bean, prayer bead, John Crow Bead, coral bead, red-bead vine, country licorice, Indian licorice, wild licorice, Jamaica wild licorice, olinda (In Sri Lanka/Sinhala), gundumani/kundumani (in India/Tamil), Akar Saga, coondrimany, gidee gidee, Jumbie bead, ratti / rettee / retty, goonjaa / gunja / goonja / gunjaa, or weather plant.
+Abrus precatorius is commonly known as jequirity, Crab's eye, or rosary pea, paternoster pea, love pea, precatory pea or bean, prayer bead, John Crow Bead, coral bead, red-bead vine, country licorice, Indian licorice, wild licorice, Jamaica wild licorice, olinda (In Sri Lanka/Sinhala), kundumani (in Tamil), coondrimany, gidee gidee, Jumbie bead, ratti (in Hindi) / rettee / retty, or weather plant.

+In Africa, Abrus precatorius is known as ojuologbo (Yoruba), oto-berebere (Igbo), idonzakara (Hausa) and nneminua (Ib) in southwestern Nigeria and obirekuaiura in Ghana.